wp-plugins/woocommerce-ajax-add-to-cart-for-variable-products/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-As Woocommerce not haveing this functionality by dafault, its greate plugin to use for same.
+As Woocommerce not having add to cart with ajax for variable product, plugin adds this small functionality.
+So Users cannot dig into code for same.